privacyguides/privacyguides.org/docs/browsers.en.md

         - [:fontawesome-brands-opera: Opera](https://addons.opera.com/extensions/details/ublock)
         - [:fontawesome-brands-github: Source](https://github.com/gorhill/uBlock)

 We also suggest adding the [Actually Legitimate URL Shortener Tool](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/LegitimateURLShortener.txt) list and any of the regional lists that might apply to your browsing habits.
-To add this list, first access settings by clicking on the uBO icon, then the settings icon (⚙️).
+To add this list, first access settings by clicking on the uBO icon, then the settings icon (:gear:).
 Go to the bottom of the Filter lists pane and place a checkmark next to Import under the Custom section.
 Paste the URL of the filter list above into the text area that appears below and click "Apply changes".

 Additional filter lists do slow things down and may increase your [attack surface](https://en.wikipedia.org/wiki/Attack_surface), so only apply what you need.